ombori/grid-docs/concepts/adding-device.md

 ![](/assets/gridos-menu.png ":size=400").

-Once you've connected the device to internet, and you've copied the serial to the configuration screen you should have your device provisioned.
+Once you've connected the device to the internet, and you've copied the serial to the configuration screen you should have your device provisioned.
 It can take a minute to reflect this on the screen and in the console.